cablelabs/transparent-security/docs/int_header/INT_header.md

 The INT header is an L3 wrapper containing in band network telemetry.

-These definitions contains modifications and required fieleds for Transpaerent Secuirty.
+These definitions contains modifications and required fields for Transpaerent Secuirty.

   Note: This version of the document is still under discussion and may change.

 This header heavily leverages the P4 INT header.
-The changes and subset that are required for Transparent Security are noted is this document.
+The changes and subset that are required for Transparent Security noted in this document.

-The origional header document is located at [INT-current-spec.pdf](https://p4.org/assets/INT-current-spec.pdf)
+The original header document is located at [INT-current-spec.pdf](https://p4.org/assets/INT-current-spec.pdf)

 ## Overview